Fragtality/Fenix2GSX/README.md

 - Make sure you do not have a customized Aircraft Config (GSX In-Game Menu -> Customize Aircraft -> should show only "Internal GSX Database").
 If you want to keep your customized Config for whatever Reason, make sure the Option **"Show MSFS Fuel and Cargo during refueling"** is disabled!
 - If using any Automation Option from Fenix2GSX, make sure **"Assistance services Auto Mode"** is disabled in the GSX Settings (GSX In-Game Menu -> GSX Settings -> Simulation)
 - If you have troubles with Refueling, try if disabling "Always refuel progressively" and "Detect custom aircraft system refueling" in the GSX Settings helps.
 (Though it should work with these Settings)
 - Please ensure you have entered your **SimBrief Username** and have **Ignore Time** checked.
-If you still should have Issues with Boarding (e.g. only 10 Pax boarded), please disable *Estimate passengers number*
+If you still should have Issues with Boarding (e.g. only 10 Pax boarded), please disable *Estimate passengers number*.<br/>If you still have Issues with Boarding (only 10 Pax) after confirming the mentioned Settings, you need to make clean Install of GSX - something in your Installation is broken!
 - For **Automated staircases** semi-automatic (half-checked) is recommended - but it should work with all Modes
 - The De-/Boarding Speed of Passengers is dependant on the Passenger Density Setting (GSX In-Game Menu -> GSX Settings -> Timings).
 Higher Density => faster Boarding. *BUT*: The Setting **Extreme** is too extreme!
 Boarding does not work with this Setting.
 - Ensure the other two Settings under Timings are on their Default (15s, 1x).